guildai/guild.ai/pages/kb/magic.md

 > Explicit is better than implicit.

-In some cases Guild goes out of its way to support implicit behavior, some of which can be considered [magic ->](https://en.wikipedia.org/wiki/Magic_(programming)).
+In some cases Guild goes out of its way to support *implicit* behavior, some of which could be [considered magic ->](https://en.wikipedia.org/wiki/Magic_(programming)).

 Magic hides complexity and removes barriers to getting started.
 When